valentinopfarherr/ecommerce-rails-3/README.md

 ```bash
 `rake db:migrate`.
 ```
-6. Populate the database with seed data using:
+7. Populate the database with seed data using:
 ```bash
 `rake db:seed`.
 ```
+8. After running the seeds, you can use the following credentials to access the admin user:

+- Email: admin@example.com
+- Password: password

-8. Start the Rails server with the command:
+9. Start the Rails server with the command:
 ```bash
 `rails server`.
 ```